 - An online community on residents’ experiences of the complaints process with landlords and the Housing Ombudsman.
 The Panel’s views helped inform the Make Things Right communications campaign.

 - A focus group on landlord transparency and the proposed Access to Information Scheme (ATIS) for residents of housing associations.
 These views are being used to inform the design of the future ATIS public consultation.

 If you would like to find out more about the Resident Panel representation see the charts that provide a breakdown of the Panel membership.

 The Resident Panel is also supported by a national survey of social housing residents.
 The survey was designed to understand the experiences and satisfaction of social housing residents in terms of their accommodation and their landlord.

 Residents should live in good-quality homes and neighbourhoods and feel safe and secure.
 They should know how their landlord is performing, be treated with respect and have their voice heard, and if they feel their landlord does not provide this service, be able to make a complaint promptly and fairly.

 Wider issues which may impact on social housing quality, such as waiting lists, how much new social housing should be built and where this should be located, will not be discussed formally as part of this Resident Panel.
 We know these are important issues for many residents but want to ensure the Panel is focused on the specific measures we are taking to drive up quality.
-A full list of topics for discussion will be agreed in the first meeting.

 Format of the meetings